aditya-sk/customZephyrApps/README.md

-# Zephyr based Applications using SAMV71 Microcontroller
+# Out of tree custom Applications using Zephyr

 ## [Overview](#overview)